 Exodus also fails to offer its users two-factor authentication.
 The reasons for this are unclear but it’s a feature that most users will expect to see in the future.
-Exodus relies heavily on the user’s own email address for its main safety feature which is a one-click account recovery.
+Exodus relies heavily on the user’s email address for its main safety feature which is a one-click account recovery.
 A link is sent to the user’s email address when account access is lost.

 This means that users need to be confident that the device they’re using is free from bugs and viruses.
 Losing access to an email account could mean losing access to the Exodus wallet.
 However, Exodus does offer hierarchical deterministic account recovery as well.

 HD tech may not be able to protect user accounts completely though.
-In March 2018, the team at CryptoCoreMedia were able to gain access to an Exodus user’s 12-word backup phrase by using a simple piece of computer code.
+In March 2018, the team at CryptoCoreMedia was able to gain access to an Exodus user’s 12-word backup phrase by using a simple piece of computer code.

 Fortunately, Jaxx and Exodus both have good relationships with their users.
-Neither wallet is fully open sourced but both make a big effort to show their customers how their companies operate.
+Neither wallet is fully open-sourced but both make a big effort to show their customers how their companies operate.

 Both wallets publish blogs on their websites with Jaxx providing especially detailed descriptions of problems it’s having and solutions it’s using to solve them.
 Jaxx and Exodus post regular updates and warnings about scams and risks to their followers on Twitter.

 Complaints and queries can be made by email and both teams have good reputations for responding quickly.
 Exodus’ JP Richardson and Daniel Castagnoli also talk to their users directly on Slack.